If you want information about your shipments, orders and drafts sent to your own system continuously, you can create webhooks to enable this.

 The requirements for the endpoint are described in more detail in this article.

-NB!
+Note!
 The endpoint can be used to receive messages from multiple webhooks, so it will not be necessary to create a new endpoint for each webhook.

 2. Create a webhook in Shipmondo